rakudo/rakudo/README.md

 ### Configuring Rakudo to run on MoarVM

-To automatically download and build a fresh MoarMV and NQP, run:
+To automatically download and build a fresh MoarVM and NQP, run:

     perl Configure.pl --gen-moar --gen-nqp --backends=moar